prisma/specs/generators/Readme.md

 As soon, as `prisma2 generate` is being executed, the provided generator file will executed by the `prisma2` CLI.

-## Interface between Generator SDK and each language
+## Interface between Generator SDK and each language helper

 A generator is being spawned as a subprocess.
 The `GeneratorOptions` JSON is being passed in over the following JSON-RPC protocol: